Micro-aggression at work

 Subjects:

-Micro-aggressions at work often involve comments, questions or actions that may seem innocent but in reality absolutely aren’t.
-Research confirms that the impact of these comments is quite big and that the comments hinder an inclusive working culture.
+Microaggressions at work often involve comments, questions or actions that may seem innocent but in reality absolutely are not.
+Research shows that the impact of these comments is large: microaggressions stand in the way of an inclusive work culture

 ‘Are you sure you’re not pregnant with triplets?’